vvcogo/CircularDeltas/README.md

 # CircularDeltas
-Circular Deltas for compressing Quality Scores of sequencing data.
+Circular Deltas for compressing Quality Scores in sequencing data.